opentx/opentx-taranis-manual/advanced-features.md

 The stock sounds above use the best available quality, i.e. 16bit, 32kHz and PCM.

 Audio operation is relatively simple as it only consists of 5 "and a half" Special Functions:
-* Play Track: Just play an audio file from the SD card when the associated switch is active.
+* **Play Track:** Just play an audio file from the SD card when the associated switch is active.
 A repeat option is available, when set the sound will repeat at the set interval as long as the switch is active.
 This can be used to announce flight modes, gear position, flap position etc when the associated switch is activated or on request.
-* Play Value: Say the value of the selected parameter when the switch is active.
+* **Play Value:** Say the value of the selected parameter when the switch is active.
 The repeat parameter is available too.
-* BgMusic: Starts playback of a background music track (that can of course also be a timed flight program announcement).
-The switch must stay on in order to continue playback.
+* **BgMusic:** Starts playback of a background sound track.
+Possibilities include a sound track or a timed flight program announcement.
+The switch must stay on to continue playback.
-* BgMusic ||: This pauses the background track while active, and resumes playback when deactivated.
+* **BgMusic ||:** This pauses the background track while active, and resumes playback when deactivated.
 The BgMusic switch must stay active the whole time or the track will start from the beginning again.
-* Vario: Reproduces the sound of a glider variometer using the altitude or Vertical speed telemetry data.
+* **Vario:** Reproduces the sound of a glider variometer.
+The variometer uses the altitude or vertical speed telemetry data.
-* Volume: Adjusts the audio volume for the entire radio to the value of an input, e.g. a pot.
+* **Volume:** Adjusts the audio volume for the entire radio to the value of an input, e.g. a pot.

-In addition to the sounds played by custom functions, there are a few predefined sounds that will be played automatically when an event happens if an appropriately named file is placed in the right folder.
+There are a some predefined sounds that are played automatically when an event happens.
+This is accomplished by placing an appropriately named file in the right folder.

-Currently the following events are supported:
+Custom sounds for the following events are supported:
 * Flight Mode Change:

-  When flight mode is activated, file /SOUNDS/(selected_language)/modelname/flightmodename-ON.wav is played if present
+  When flight mode is activated, file /SOUNDS/(selected_language)/modelname/flightmodename-ON.wav is played if present.

   When flight mode is deactivated, file /SOUNDS/(selected_language)/modelname/flightmodename-OFF.wav is played if present.

   The "modelname" and "flightmodename" folder should be identical (including case) to your model's name and flight mode name respectively, with spaces replaced by underscores.

-  Of course only the files you want and place on the card will be played, if something doesn't interest you then just don't put a file for it.
+  Of course only the files you want and place on the card are played, if something doesn't interest you then just don't put a file for it.

 ## Global variables